There’s a lot of discussion about finding the best file manager to use on Android TVs, Google TVs, and TV boxes, especially on places like Reddit.

-As you can see in the image above, I’ve got two listings for each file.
-The same thing happened for all of my photos and music files too.
+I’ve got two listings for each file, as you can see in the image above.
+The same thing happened to all of my photos and music files too.

-The Anker File Explorer seems like a good file manager at first glance, but it quickly goes downhill from there.
-The clunky navigation makes it frustrating to use, even for quick tasks and the file duplication glitch was just the last straw for me.
+The Anker File Explorer seems like a good file manager at first glance, but it quickly goes downhill.
+The clunky navigation makes it frustrating to use, even for quick tasks, and the file duplication glitch was just the last straw for me.